FarzadFarhadian/Bike_Store-Excel-and-Tableau-Dashboard/README.md

 - `sql_queries.sql`: The SQL queries used to clean and prepare the sales data.

-- `bike_store_revenue.xlsx`: The Excel file containing the pivot tables and charts.
+- `bike_store_revenue.xlsx`: The Excel file containing the pivot tables and dinamic dashboard.

-- `bike_store_revenue.twbx`: The Tableau workbook containing the interactive dashboards.
+- `bike_store_revenue.twbx`: The Tableau workbook containing the interactive dinamic dashboard.

 ## Contact